Interplay of Unidirectional Quantum Strings in Kagome Rydberg Atom Array

-As presented in Fig.~\ref{fig01}(c), removing one lower-edge site is equivalent to inserting a negative gauge charge (e.g. $\tikz{\draw (0,0.1732) -- (0.2,0.1732) -- (0.1,0) -- (0,0.1732);}$).
-Then, it can hop into the bulk with a string attached, but the other end of the string is always pinned at the edge defect, just like the dog leash.
-As the string length increases, the stripe order is disrupted more severely accompanied by the energy cost strongly increases, which means the string feels a tension energy caused by the long-range interactions.
-When the Rabi frequency is small, the fluctuation energy of the string cannot overcome the tension energy, so the gauge charge is confined.
+The stripe background is strongly disrupted along the quantum string, which means additional energy cost needs to be considered and is proportional to the length, so it is named as ``tension" energy (details in the Appendix.
+For a small Rabi frequency, the fluctuation energy cannot overcome the tension energy, so the gauge charges are confined.
 In contrast, deconfinement is expected at a larger Rabi frequency.
-In the following, we set $\Omega=0.36$ to make sure the gauge charges are confined in the bulk, and the string attaching to the edge defect can emerge with a finite length at the same time.
+In the following, we set $\Omega=0.36$ to make sure the gauge charges are confined in the bulk, and the free string with finite length is also allowed.

-{\textit{Results}}---The QMC method we utilized is the newly developed high-performance large-scale algorithm \cite{sse_loop}, and the open boundary conditions in both directions are taken to mimic the real experiment.
-The shape of the edge is designed as shown in Fig.~\ref{fig01}(c) so that the outermost sites are fully occupied due to the edge effect.
-The nearest-neighbor repulsive interaction $V$ and the detuning $\Delta$ are set to one, and the VdW long-range interactions are truncated to the third nearest-neighbor site which most of the simulation taken \cite{Rydberg_glass2,Rydberg_kagome}.
-We define the length of the first row in sublattice C as $L_x$, the number of rows as $L_y$, so Fig.~\ref{fig01}(c) has $3L_xL_y+(L_y-1)/2-2L_x=79$ sites with $L_x=4$ and $L_y=7$.
-The maximum system size achieved reaches $N=743$ atom array sites, ten times larger than the state-of-the-art experiment \cite{Rydberg_kagome}.
+\textbf{{\textit{Results}}}---The QMC method we utilized is the newly developed high-performance large-scale algorithm \cite{sse_loop}, and the open boundary conditions in both directions are taken to mimic the real experiment (details of the algorithm in the Appendix.
+The shape of the edge is designed as shown in Fig.~\ref{fig01}(d) so that the outermost sites are fully occupied due to the edge effect.
+The nearest-neighbor repulsive interaction $V$ and the detuning $\Delta$ are set to one, and the VdW long-range interactions are truncated to the third nearest-neighbor site \cite{Rydberg_glass2,Rydberg_kagome}.
+We define the length of the first row in sublattice C as $L_x$, and the number of rows in sublattice C as $L_y$.
+The maximum system size achieved reaches $N=561$ atom array sites, ten times larger than the state-of-the-art experiment \cite{Rydberg_kagome}.
 The temperature is set to $\beta=1/T=100$ to approach the ground state physics.
-All the results are calculated by taking the average of 128 independent Markov chains with $10^6$ samples in each.
+All the results are calculated by taking the average of $128$ independent Markov chains with $10^6$ samples in each.